orbitalquark/textadept/doc/02_Installation.md

 Please note there may be [compatibility issues][].
 The `textadept` executable is recommended.

-The `textadept-ncurses` and `textadeptjit-ncurses` executables are version of Textadept for the terminal.
+The `textadept-ncurses` and `textadeptjit-ncurses` executables are versions of Textadept for the terminal.

 [LuaJIT]: http://luajit.org